integration code

 But Isn’t Everyone an Expert?

-The underlying premise at Wikipedia makes the assumption that through open dialogue and participatory engagement, good information will float to the top.
+The underlying premise at Wikipedia makes the assumption that through open dialogue and participatory engagement, good information will float to the top—something businesses should consider when developing a broader digital marketing strategy.
 Here’s a quote from their about page:

-I think he would agree with my assessment that the wiki phenomena falls down hard in the area of trustworthy content.
+I think he would agree with my assessment that the wiki phenomenon falls down hard in the area of trustworthy content.

 Nonprofit Business Model Failure

-The Wikipedia idea is based on ideals that crumble when anonymous posters, unscrupulous additions, and/or faulty content is uploaded to the site.
+The Wikipedia idea is based on ideals that crumble when anonymous posters, unscrupulous additions, and/or faulty content – something that highlights the importance of a strong reputation management strategy – are uploaded to the site.
 I repeat, not everyone is an expert; not all knowledge is best amalgamated through a participatory process; not everyone participates for good.
-It takes a lifetime to become the authority on a subject.
+It takes a lifetime to become an authority on a subject.
 These experts work for a living and expect payment.
 That’s been the history of authoritative information since the beginning of the world.

 Nah.

-Despite the 6 people or so who refuse to swallow the cool aide (such as Paul Venezia “Should you Trust Google?”), most people fully trust Google.
+Despite the 6 people or so who refuse to swallow the cool aid (such as Paul Venezia, “Should you Trust Google?”), Most people fully trust Google.
 So, when Google tells you that the highest results for heart disease are on Wikipedia and not the American Heart Association, there is a problem (as of the writing of this post, Wikipedia ranks 7th in results for the term “heart disease”).
 Who’s the authority?

 If I had my say, I’d ask Google to take a look at how high they rank Wikipedia in search results.
 They may be unwittingly perpetuating a misrepresentation…